OMGarcia-Lab/BirthdayGiftSelector.java/README.md

 # Birthday Gift Selector

-This interactive program helps the user decide on a birthday gift based on a series of preferences and criteria.
-It simulates a decision-making tree using conditional logic and outputs a personalized suggestion.
+This interactive program helps the user decide on a birthday gift based on their personal preferences (cost and type of item).
+It uses conditional logic and outputs a personalized suggestion.

 ## How to Run